 It's another thing to sound like we're in sci-fi movies again.
 We're actually not in sci-fi, but Samsung unleashed its creative ideas to bring us a Project Neon.
 Previously, this project has been a hot topic that everyone talked about how Samsung creates a human being in virtuality.
 Samsung finally, at CES 2020, undoubtedly shows off what actually is Neon to destroy the messy talks.
 Well, Neon is not an assistant we've usually seen in AI technology.
 The Neon is actually a computationally-created virtual being.
 It shows a real human that is capable of showing intelligence and emotion, even looks and behaves like a real human.

 Cooking by a robot hand

 Samsung takes you to a kitchen and shows you who is cooking the meal for you, and it's a robot.
-At this point, Samsung is trying to let you know that the company is considering to bring you a kitchen partner to you.
+At this point, Samsung is trying to let you know that the company is considering bringing you a kitchen partner.
 Samsung has not just brought you a Bot Chef, but also others to show the evolution of the modern culinary journey where the appliances can be your assistant and help you in your home.

 5G is one of the headline topics since last year and it continues its legacy before 6G's availability.
 Samsung didn't leave 5G at a corner and showed off this technology that integrated into a vehicle.
 Samsung showed how the convergence of 5G, edge computing, and AI would change the experience of urban transportation with 5G technology allowing vehicle-to-everything connectivity that will link cars seamlessly to the rest of the city.